Joel Anderson, Interesting World Coins

 China 1 Cash K'ai Yuan coin of Tang Dynasty The K'ai Yuan coin was introduced by Chinese Emperor Kao Tsu, who founded the Tang Dyansty in 618AD.
 The coins replaced the previously used Wu-Chu and other coins.
 The high quality of the coins and excellent calligraphy set a standard for Chinese coins for the next 1000 years!
 The legend on the coin, K'ai Yuan Tung Pao translates as "precious currency of the K'ai Yuan era".
 The Tang Dynasty was a brilliant period in Chinese history.
 It was an era of great prosperity and artistry.
 The K'ai Yuan coin continued to be issued for the next 300 years, until the collapse of the Dynasty in 907AD.
 During much of the dynasty the coin was the only denomination struck.
 Because of the relatively low value of the coin and the high level of commerce a LOT of the coins were issued during that period.
 (Think of doing all your transactions with only pennies!)
 As a result the coin, though over 1000 years old, is still plentiful and inexpensive.

-Item CN-KAI CHINA K'AI YUAN 1 CASH COIN 618-907AD Scj.
+Item CN-TANG CHINA K'AI YUAN 1 CASH COIN 618-907AD Scj.
 312+ Fine-VF $4.50

-UNIDENTIFIED OLD CHINESE CASH COINS Restocked
+UNIDENTIFIED OLD CHINESE AND OTHER CASH COINS

 Item CASHx25 25 MIXED UNIDENTIFIED OLD CHINESE CASH COINS $35.00